 Great Basin National Park Baker Creek

 Great Basin National Park Lower Lehman Creek Campground

 Great Basin National Park Upper Lehman Creek Campground

 Campgrounds and RV Parks near Great Basin National Park.

 In the daytime, Joshua Tree National Park is a dry desert; at night, it is the playground of stargazers.
 Within Southern California, Joshua Tree National Park offers the best opportunity to find pure dark skies.
 Regardless of the season, the skies of Joshua Tree are typically clear, thanks to its low desert humidity and the surprisingly low levels of light pollution there.

 This summer Joshua Tree is offering Night Sky Programs from February through May.
 Joshua Tree rangers encourage visitors to "tour" the Milky Way by following its path with binoculars, where you're bound to see vague star clouds burst into thousands of star clusters.

 Joshua Tree National Park Black Rock Campground

-Joshua Tree National Park Cottonwood Spring Campground
+Joshua Tree National Park Cottonwood Campground